 - One step process for genotyping and registering animals with accuracy

 - Better understand the genetic potential of animals in the herd

 - Ability to rank animals on genetic merit

 - Optimize mating decisions to accelerate genetic progress

 - A tool to select, market or cull animals

 How does it work?

 - Producers need to complete a GenoID application form for each animal being tested.
-A DNA sample (tail hair or swab) should be collected from the animal and submitted for genotyping.
+A DNA sample (tail hair) should be collected from the animal and submitted for genotyping.